Membership Geeks

 Don’t be underhand and try to steal their members.

-Don’t go into their Facebook groups and start promoting your stuff.
+Let's not go into their Facebook groups and start promoting your stuff.

-Don’t reply to people who are tweeting your competitor and start plugging your product.
+And don’t reply to people who are tweeting your competitor and start plugging your product.

 Even worse, don’t join their membership and start sending private messages to their members to get them to join your community.